KryhaX/GameDB/README.md

 - Add, edit, and delete games (CRUD)
 - Upload cover images for games
-- Responsive grid layout: 3 columns per row on desktop
+- Responsive grid layout (Bootstrap 5)
 - Dark mode theme
-- Filter by genre (optional)
-- Export / import games to JSON (optional)
 - User registration, login, and authentication
+- Game owners can edit/delete only their own games
+- **💬 Comment system**
+  - Users can post comments under each game
+  - Comments include author & timestamp
+  - Users can edit/delete their own comments
+  - Admin/staff and game owners can delete any comment
+- Optional: Filter by genre
+- Optional: Export / import games to JSON

 ---